Discover Metavision® SDK5 PRO

 Do I need to buy an EVK to start ?

 You don’t necessarily need an Evaluation Kit or Event-Based Vision equipment to start your discovery.
-You could start with Metavision Studio and interact with provided recordings first.
+You could start with Metavision Viewer included in OpenEB and interact with provided recordings first.

-Metavision Intelligence suite supports Linux Ubuntu 20.04 / 22.04 and Windows 10 64-bit for PC X86-64 architecture).
-For other OS compatibilities, contact us or review our Open Source project, OpenEB.
+Metavision Intelligence suite supports Linux Ubuntu 22.04 / 24.04 and Windows 10 64-bit for PC X86-64 architecture.
+For other OS compatibilities, the provided source code allows you to customize your own integrations.

-Can I get access to the source code ?
+Do I get access to the full source code?

-Source code for the fondamental software bricks is available for free in Open-Source via our OpenEB project.
+Source code for the fundamental software bricks is available for free in Open-Source via our OpenEB project.

 What can I do with the provided license ?